mapodaca-nv/hlsl-specs/proposals/0035-linalg-matrix.md

 template <MatrixComponentType LHSTy, MatrixComponentType RHSTy, uint K,
           MatrixUse UseLocal = Use>
 typename hlsl::enable_if<Use == MatrixUse::Accumulator &&
-                             Scope == MatrixScope::Wave && UseLocal == Use,
+                             Scope != MatrixScope::Thread && UseLocal == Use,
                          void>::type
 Matrix::MultiplyAccumulate(const Matrix<LHSTy, M, K, MatrixUse::A, Scope>,
                            const Matrix<RHSTy, K, N, MatrixUse::B, Scope>);
 ```

-An accumulator matrix with wave scope has a method `MultiplyAccumulate` which
+An accumulator matrix with wave or thread group scope has a method `MultiplyAccumulate` which
-takes as parameters an M x K A matrix with wave scope and a K x N B matrix with
+takes as parameters an M x K A matrix with the same scope and a K x N B matrix with
-wave scope.
+the same scope.
 The matrix arguments are multiplied against each other and added
 back into the implicit object accumulator matrix.

 #### Matrix::SumAccumulate(Matrix, Matrix)